-The course assumes that users have had exposure to Petrosys, and should have at least attended Introduction to Petrosys or the Making Better Maps course.
-The users are expected to have knowledge of the handling of seismic and well data, should be adept at creating simple grids in Petrosys and manipulating display lists (.dbm files).
+The course assumes that users have had exposure to Petrosys, and should have at least attended Getting Started in Petrosys PRO or the Making Better Maps course.
+The users are expected to have knowledge of the handling of seismic and well data, and should be adept at creating simple grids in Petrosys and manipulating display lists (.dbm files).

 - Petrosys depth conversion methods – what data do you have, and which depth conversion technique is appropriate?